spotlightpa/poor-richard/content/about-tnd/_index.md

 +++
 published = 2020-07-17T14:22:15.114Z
-title = "Investigative journalism for Pennsylvania" subhed = "Together, we can hold the powerful to account." description = "Spotlight PA: Find Pennsylvania news and investigations about state and local governments, businesses and special interests." title-tag = "Spotlight PA: Pennsylvania news and investigations" suppress-title = true layout = "about-page-tnd"
+title = "Investigative Journalism for Pennsylvania" subhed = "Together, we can hold the powerful to account." description = "Spotlight PA is an independent, nonpartisan newsroom dedicated to high-quality investigative and public-service journalism about the Pennsylvania state government and urgent statewide issues, including elections, voting, the governor, the legislature, rural communities, criminal justice, economic development, health, human services, and more. " title-tag = "Spotlight PA: Pennsylvania news and investigations" suppress-title = true layout = "about-page-tnd"